Travel Guide: Safety in Juarez and El Paso [2023]

 The Zocalo is also the best place in the city to try some great street food, which is absolutely one of the best things to do in Juarez.
 If you’re getting hungry thinking about some good tacos, check out my guide on Mexican Street Food!

-The answer to this is completely dependent on where you’re coming from.
-As these cities straddle the border, you have the option of flying into either city for this trip.
+To get to Juarez, you have the option of flying into either Juarez or El Paso, Texas.
 Both airports are safe and comfortable, and they’re equally good options depending on a few factors.

 As neither one is an especially big airport, you may have a little trouble finding reasonably priced flights.
 But don’t worry!
 My in-depth guide to finding cheap flights will help you with that.